 What are State Tax Implications for Traveling Employees?

-To comply with these new and complicated state tax regulations, organizations need to enhance their processes and increase their understanding of where travelers are, how long they’ll be gone, and the type of work they’re doing.
+To comply with complicated state tax regulations, organizations need to enhance their processes and increase their understanding of where travelers are, how long they’ll be gone, and the type of work they’re doing.
 Not just in the U.S., but globally.

-However, existing processes for understanding an organization’s travel footprint are inefficient.
-This can result in inconveniences for business travelers, complexity for travel and finance managers, or bigger business implications like fines.
+However, when a company’s process for understanding its travel footprint is inefficient, it can cause inconveniences for business travelers, complexity for travel and finance managers, or bigger business implications like fines.

 Are employers required to withhold out-of-state taxes?

-States that impose income tax on the first day nonresidents work in their state:
+The following states impose income tax on the first day nonresidents work in their state, so make sure you’re addressing tax compliance for any employee that travels to these places.

 - Alabama